-The Green Route solution for XC211 is the removal of the existing crossing and the direction of traffic to the new road-over-rail bridge proposed for XC212.
-Local traffic in the Beechwood Road area would be connected to the Balllycoskery road via a new connecting road to the west of the rail corridor.
+The proposed solution for XC211 is the removal of the existing crossing and the direction of traffic to the new road-over-rail bridge proposed for XC212.
+Local traffic in the Beechwood Road area would be connected to the Balllycoskey road via a new connecting road.